taniguti/airport-utils/README.md

 ## SetPrimaryWirelessNetwork

-Put the wireless networks top of the prefer network list.
+Put the wireless network on the top of the prefer network list.

     Usage: sudo ./SetPrimaryWirelessNetwork -w SSID_NAME [-s security_type]
     Options: